Can We Really Pray Bad Thoughts Away?

 For example, a woman is depressed about negative results from her medical tests.
 Here's how she demonstrates alertness and thankfulness:

-She thanks God for guiding her toward the appropriate adjustments she needs to make.
+- She thanks God for guiding her toward the appropriate adjustments she needs to make in preparation for her healing.